Tools and tips

 --postExec 'with open("config.pkl", "wb") as f: cfg.store(f)'

-The format of the file is binary however it can be browsed with the confTool.py and iconfTool tools:
+This is a binary file however it can be browsed with the confTool.py and iconfTool utilities:

 > confTool.py -p config.pkl